eBay/notification-sdk-nodejs/README.md

 # Features

 This SDK is intended to bootstrap subscriptions to eBay Notifications and provides a ready NodeJS example.

-This SDK now also incorporates support for endpoint validation.
+It also incorporates support for endpoint validation.

-This SDK incorporates
+The SDK includes:

 - A deployable example NodeJS application that is generic across topics and can process incoming https notifications
 - Allows registration of custom Message Processors.